Orpius/SDK/docs/UserGuide/index.md

 1. From the **Organization View** page, select **Create a Space**.
 2. Enter a name for the Space.
 3. Confirm to create.

+### Swtiching between your Spaces

+To switch to another Space, first sign out of your current Space.
+When you sign back in, you’ll return to the Organization View, where you can select a different Space to enter.

 ### Working with Large Language Models (LLM)